utkarsh7236/utkarsh7236/README.md

 ## 💫 About Me:
-I am Utkarsh, a dedicated theoretical physics student at CITA (Canadian Institute for Theoretical Astrophysics) with a strong interest in gravitational wave physics and computational methods.
-I am an active member of the LIGO scientific collaboration.
+I'm Utkarsh, a dedicated theoretical physics student at CITA (Canadian Institute for Theoretical Astrophysics).
+As a member of the LIGO scientific collaboration, I have a strong interest in gravitational wave physics and computational methods.
 Additionally, I am passionate about science outreach and education.
 Originally from Singapore, I enjoy board games, ultimate frisbee, and staying active in my free time.

 ## 💻 Tech Stack: